GraeA85/Recipe-ository/README.md

 - Materalize CSS: I used this library throughout the project.
 Particularly for the nav bar, cards, forms and buttons.

+- Code Institute: Task Manager walkthrough product was used as the basis of this website with further added functionality and custom CSS styling throughout.

 - Code Institute: I referred to lessons and source code from Code Institute's Web Application Development course.
 I sourced the User Authentification and Search bar functionality from the Task Manager Walk Through Project.

 - Stack Overflow: I referred to Stack Overflow articles throughout the project.
-I used a line of code from this [Bug fix to stop testing export showing as error in browser article](https://stackoverflow.com/questions/66349868/jest-unit-testing-module-export-error-in-browser-console), [creating a UL from a JS array](https://stackoverflow.com/questions/11128700/create-a-ul-and-fill-it-based-on-a-passed-array) and [how to disable the enter key being used in a textarea](https://stackoverflow.com/questions/6714202/how-can-i-disable-the-enter-key-on-my-textarea).
+Mainly used for the storage of the recipe ingredients and instructions - jinja function.

-- W3Schools: I referred to guides on [Python MongoDB](https://www.w3schools.com/python/python_mongodb_getstarted.asp) amongst others.
+- W3Schools: I referred to guides on [Python MongoDB](https://www.w3schools.com/python/python_mongodb_getstarted.asp)

 - Geekflare: I referred to this walkthrough on [Python Unit Testing](https://geekflare.com/unit-testing-with-python-unittest/).